ShaluJhanwar/GEP/docs/src/03_how_it_works/output.rst

 python featureSelection.py

 * It provides the relative importance of the features provided by GEP on the command prompt
-* Based on the options chosen, it also shows the relative importance of the features as bar or line graph with or without variance. (see example folder link)
+* Based on the options chosen, it also shows the relative importance of the features as bar or line graph with or without variance. (see /example folder)

 .. _howitworks/o_predict: